SUPPLEMENTAL NUTRITION ASSISTANCE PROGRAM

 How does SNAP benefit the economy?

 SNAP brings federal dollars into communities in the form of benefits which are redeemed by SNAP participants at local stores.
 These benefits ripple throughout the economies of the community, state and nation.
-It is estimated that $1 in SNAP benefits generates $1.70 in economic activity.
-SNAP benefits added $79 million into North Dakota’s economy in 2016.
+It is estimated that $1 in SNAP benefits generates $1.50 in economic activity.
+Households receive SNAP benefits on electronic benefit transfer cards, which can be used only to purchase food at one of about 600 authorized retail locations in North Dakota.

 *Source: Center on Budget and Policy Priorities